-Tutor lowa central academic support site: https://tutor.uiowa.edu/.
+Besides Instructor drop-in hours additional help may be available from Tutor lowa: https://tutor.uiowa.edu/

 Mental Health Resources and Student Support

 Students are encouraged to be mindful of their mental health and seek help as a preventive measure or if feeling overwhelmed and/or struggling to meet course expectations.
 Students are encouraged to talk to their instructor for assistance with course-related concerns.
 For additional mental health support, please see the guidance and resources at mentalhealth.uiowa.edu, including the 24-7 UI Support and Crisis Line.